The Conduit towers over Khael-Vorath in Signal Decay

 The Wreck

-Bulkheads turned into walls.
+Bulkheads became walls.
 Cargo bays became living quarters.
-Emergency lighting still flickered in the deep sections where the electrical grid had fused into something the engineers could maintain but not explain.
-The air smelled like recycled atmosphere and fungal rot — the mycelium that carpeted the basin had begun growing into the ship’s lower decks within days of the crash, threading through cable conduits and ventilation shafts with an eagerness that bordered on intent.
+Emergency lighting still flickered in the deep sections of the ship where the electrical grid had fused into something the engineers could maintain but could not begin to explain.
+The air smelled of recycled atmosphere and fungal rot; the mycelium that covered the basin floor had begun growing into the lower decks within days of the crash, threading through cable conduits and ventilation shafts with an enthusiasm that, had anyone been paying close enough attention, might have seemed deliberate.

-Of the forty thousand colonists who left Earth, fewer than eight hundred were still alive three years after impact.
+Of the forty thousand colonists who had left Earth with such hope and such certainty, fewer than eight hundred were still alive three years after impact.

-The Settlement Council ran things — former ship officers and senior engineers who had seized authority in the chaos of the first weeks and never relinquished it.
+The Settlement Council ran things.
+It was made up of former ship officers and senior engineers who had seized authority in the chaos of the first weeks and showed absolutely no inclination to relinquish it.
 Rationing was strict.
-Curfews enforced.
-Dissent noted in ledgers that everyone knew existed but no one had seen.
-It was not democracy.
-It was not kind.
-But the lights stayed on and people were fed, and on Khael-Vorath, that counted for more than freedom.
+Curfews were enforced.
+Dissent was noted in ledgers that everyone knew existed and no one had ever been permitted to read.
+It was not democracy and it was not kind, but the lights stayed on and people were fed, and on Khael-Vorath, that counted for considerably more than freedom.

 Beyond the perimeter, the planet waited.

-Standard crops failed immediately.
-The soil chemistry was wrong — nitrogen ratios inverted, trace minerals in configurations that no terrestrial plant could metabolize.
-The only reliable growth occurred near the bioluminescent fungal networks that spread across the basin floor, and even that required techniques the agricultural teams were still improvising.
-Starvation was not a hypothetical.
-It was a calendar date, recalculated every week, creeping closer.
+Standard Earth crops failed within hours of planting.
+The soil chemistry was wrong in ways that the agricultural teams found difficult to describe without sounding as though they were making excuses: nitrogen ratios inverted, trace minerals arranged in configurations that no terrestrial plant could process, the whole surface of the planet apparently indifferent to the needs of organisms that had not evolved there.
+The only reliable growth occurred near the bioluminescent fungal networks that spread across the basin floor, and working with those required techniques the teams were still improvising on desperate, sleepless evenings.
+Starvation was not a hypothetical problem.
+It was a date on a calendar, recalculated weekly, always creeping forward.

 So they sent people out.